The video gaming industry is one of the more important economic segments in Canada.

 Other corporations can earn 15% non-refundable ITC for all qualified costs.

-Whether it is through a deduction from the tax payable, an SR&ED tax credit, or a refund, access to SR&ED funding can help stretch even the most limited research and development R&D budget, allowing small game developers to stay relevant in a very competitive industry.
+Whether it is through a deduction from the tax payable, an SR&ED tax credit, or a refund, access to SR&ED can help stretch even the most limited research and development R&D budget, allowing small game developers to stay relevant in a very competitive industry.

 If you haven’t taken advantage of this generous grant for your business, your best option is to talk to funding specialists from EVAMAX.